-It is essential to inform the Designated Safeguarding Lead (DSL) or the Deputy Designated Safeguarding Lead (DDSL) of any concerns you may have regarding the welfare of a child.
-SCHOOL DSL AND PREVENT OFFICER (with overall responsibility for safeguarding at the school, boarding and nursery): Mrs Francesca Bradbury SCHOOL Deputy DSL and PREVENT Officers: Mrs Helen Mitchell & Mrs Paula Denny School contact: 01206 574305 or dsl@holmwood.house NURSERY DSL and PREVENT OFFICER: Karen Travers NURSERY Deputy DSL: Vicki Shreeve, Michelle Evans, Charlotte Taylor & Claire Cutts Nursery number 01206 273827 or karen.travers@holmwood.house Governance Lead on Safeguarding: Gregg Davies (gdavies@blvue.com) However, if you feel this avenue is not appropriate, or that you feel your concern has not been heard or handled appropriately, you should make a direct referral to: The Essex Safeguarding Children Board, (County Hall, Chelmsford, CM2 6WN):-For advice for safeguarding offences contact the Children & Families Hub on 0345 603 7627 (Monday - Friday 9am-5pm) and specify if you require the: o Priority Referral line (for urgent referrals if the child needs immediate protection) o Consultation line if you have concerns about a child and wish to discuss these with a Social Worker to seek advice about whether a referral is appropriate In an emergency out of office hours contact the Emergency Duty Team on 0345 606 1212 or ring the police.
-If there is an allegation against a member of staff, the Headteacher or DSL will contact the LADO (on duty) on 0333 013 9797 If an allegation of child abuse involves the Headteacher (Ed Bond), the Safeguarding Governor (Gregg Davies gdavies@blvue.com) or the Group Education Directors (Steven Wade swade@blvue.com)/David Williams
+SCHOOL Deputy DSL and PREVENT Officers: Mrs Helen Mitchell & Mr Edmund Cook

+School contact: 01206 574305 or dsl@holmwood.house NURSERY DSL and PREVENT OFFICER: Karen Travers NURSERY Deputy DSL: Vicki Shreeve, Michelle Evans, Charlotte Taylor & Claire Cutts Nursery number 01206 273827 or karen.travers@holmwood.house

+Governance Lead on Safeguarding: Gregg Davies (gdavies@blvue.com)

+However, if you feel this avenue is not appropriate, or that you feel your concern has not been heard or handled appropriately, you should make a direct referral to:

+The Essex Safeguarding Children Board, (County Hall, Chelmsford, CM2 6WN):

+- For advice for safeguarding offences contact the Children & Families Hub on 0345 603 7627 (Monday Friday 9am-5pm) and specify if you require the: - o Priority Referral line (for urgent referrals if the child needs immediate protection) - o Consultation line if you have concerns about a child and wish to discuss these with a Social Worker to seek advice about whether a referral is appropriate - In an emergency out of office hours contact the Emergency Duty Team on 0345 606 1212 or ring the police. - If there is an allegation against a member of staff, the Headteacher or DSL will contact the LADO (on duty) on 0333 013 9797

-(dwilliams@blvue.com) will be contacted directly by the member of staff making the allegation and one of them will contact the LADO on 0333 013 9797 without the Headteacher's knowledge.
+If an allegation of child abuse involves the Headteacher (Ed Bond), the Safeguarding Governor (Gregg Davies gdavies@blvue.com) or the Group Education Directors (Steven Wade swade@blvue.com)/David Williams (dwilliams@blvue.com) will be contacted directly by the member of staff making the allegation and one of them will contact the LADO on 0333 013 9797 without the Headteacher's knowledge.